Europe – Seas, Short Stories

 Eelgrass, Common

-Illustration – Common Eelgrass, Zostera marina
+Digital Art – Common Eelgrass, Zostera marina

 Eelgrass is not a seaweed, it is a flowering plant which grows underwater down to a depth of about 10m.
 They need to be shallow enough to get good amounts of sunlight to carry out photosynthesis just like grasses on land.
 The plants can be closely spaced on the sandy or muddy areas of seabed they favour and forming dense seagrass meadows.
 Where Eelgrass grows it provides a very valuable habitat for small fish, crustaceans and other animals, they are an important ecosystem.
 They are also a food source for birds such as geese especially in the winter.
 Their plant credentials extend to having flowers and a Rhizome root system.
 Even if eelgrass dies and breaks off from its roots, it can be the basis for a new habitat if it is washed up on the shoreline where it can be colonised by insects and invertebrates.
 Eelgrasses in Scotland are a protected area plant but are threatened by pollution, coastal developments and invasive species.